Data Center Best Practices for the Public Sector

 At its core, cybersecurity is risk management, which involves understanding, identifying and assessing risk in order to eliminate, mitigate or transfer it.

 To protect your data center assets, make sure they are only accessed with secure devices on a secure network.
-While network security is a large (and necessary) undertaking that tends to look different organization to organization, a few common protocols include:
+While network security is a large (and necessary) undertaking that tends to look different from organization to organization, a few common protocols include:

 - Only allowing secured company-issued devices on the network.